 The Doppler effect calculator will help you analyze the changing frequency of sound you hear if either the source of sound or the observer is in motion.
 This article will explain in detail what is the Doppler effect and how to properly use the Doppler effect equation.

 Imagine that you are standing on the sidewalk of a busy street.
 You can hear the siren of an ambulance approaching you.
-Once the ambulance passes you, the pitch of the sound - in other words, its frequency - changes.
+Once the ambulance passes you, the sound's pitch – in other words, its frequency – changes.
 The sound appears to be "lower" as its frequency decreases.